 Check apple maggot traps; spray trees if needed.

 Perhaps friends and family have had enough zucchini.
-Now it’s time to plant a new crop of fall vegetables such as cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
+It’s time to plant a new crop of fall vegetables such as cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
 It’s also a great time for a mid-summer planting of peas for fall harvest.
 Stop in our garden centers soon to see what seeds or starts are available.

-As space opens up in the vegetable garden later this month, plant winter cover crops to naturally improve your soil.
+Plant winter cover crops to naturally improve your soil as space opens up in the vegetable garden later this month.
 We have many to choose from—ask our experts for more information!

 Monitor potatoes and tomatoes for early and late blight.